Structure Your New Life as a Working Dad in a Way That Advances Yourself as a Parent and a Professional.

 Q: What is the “Mindful Return Working Dad Course”?

 A: “Mindful Return” is a four-week, online course.
+(A three-week session to take when baby arrives, plus one take-it-anytime “bonus week” to help you prepare for your leave.)
 The mom version was born from the lessons Lori learned learned returning to a full-time job twice after maternity leave.
-The dad version was developed based on Jeremy’s experience with two extended paternity leaves and his own transition to working fatherhood.
+The dad version was developed based on Jeremy’s experience with two paternity leaves and his own transition to working fatherhood.
 He discovered a lack of good information for new dads on what it’s really like to take paternity leave, and how to transition smoothly back to work.
 This course will empower you to plan a thoughtful, peaceful, and successful paternity leave and will connect you with other new working dads who are going through this life transition at the same time you are.

 Q: When should I take this course?
 Before baby arrives?
 On leave?
 After baby is born?

-A: The first (optional) part of this course is designed to be taken before baby arrives, to help you plan your leave.
-This first, week-long module (Part One) is all about how to approach and set up your leave.
-No need to take this part, though, if your baby has already arrived.
-The second part of this course is a three-week session (Part Two), which you should take at any point after baby arrives.
-If you’ll be on an extended paternity leave, great – you can take it then.
+The main part of this course is a three-week session that starts on a specific date, which you should take at any point after baby arrives.
+If you’ll be on an extended paternity leave, great – you can take the course while you’re out on leave.
 If not, take it anytime you’re looking to get your bearings in working fatherhood.

-That said, anytime is a great time to dive in.
-The course helps dads prepare, and it helps dads who are already back at work to keep their heads above water.
+Anytime is a great time to dive in.
+The course serves two functions: 1) Help dads prepare for life with baby, and 2) Help dads who are already back at work to keep their heads above water.
 When in doubt, sign up for the earliest session you think makes sense, and you may always take a later session at no additional cost.

 If you are considering leave, learning and getting ready now will help you plan ahead and give you a support network to make everything less daunting.
 If you are already on paternity leave – but perhaps trying to avoid thinking about going back – now is the time to get some reassurance that you can do this in an effective way.
 And if you’re already back, you could probably use some extra positive voices helping you get through the day.
 This course is for all of you.